You are here

 • Establish prices, fees, and enterprise operation policies.

-• Obtain an answering machine and/or a phone/fax line for business.
+• Obtain a phone with voicemail and/or phone/fax line for business.

 • Obtain business cards, stationery, forms, and such.